stringdatabase/sdb64/README.md

 SD, the Multivalue String Database

 SD is a multivalue database in the Pr1me Information tradition.
-It contains open source code from the Open Source databases OpenQM and ScarletDME.
+It contains open source code from the Open Source databases openQM and ScarletDME and open source code developed by the SD developers after the fork from ScarletDME.
 While it shares many of the same features, it was forked to explore some new ideas as to what a modern multivalue database should contain.

 SD is 64 bit only and runs only on Linux.
-Releases are tested on the most current release of Linux Mint LMDE (Debian based).
-It should run on any Ubuntu flavor 22.04 or later, and probably on other distros derived from Debian 12 or from Ubuntu 22.04 or later.
-Other distros, YMMV.
+Releases are tested on the most current release of Debian & Fedora Workstation and Server.
+SD should run on any distribution based on Debian 12 or Fedora 40

-As far as I can tell, SD will cohabit peacefully with existing QM and ScarletDME installations as it is installed to a different location and uses memory offsets not used by OpenQM or ScarletDME.
+SD should cohabit peacefully with existing openQM and ScarletDME installations as it is installed to a different location and uses memory offsets not used by OpenQM or ScarletDME.

+The current version of the SD repository contains no binary bits.
+Al features are available for auditing.
+Binary files are only created during the install.

+To install on your Debian or Fedora based system, just clone the repository to the target computer and then run either the Debian or Fedora install script found in the sdb64 directory.

 See the sd64/sdsys/changelog file for changes in each version release.